WeileiZeng/Tutotial-for-Java-AP-computer-science/README.md

 # Tutotial-for-Java-AP-computer-science
 A tutorial for AP computer science, using Java

 These are material used in an one-on-one tutoring program, for a high school student prepared for AP computer science exam.
+This document will be updated weekly

 Active dates: Feb 6 2020, - present